Candidate Frequently Asked Questions

 How do I complete the top portion of my petition?

-The purpose of the petition is to tell people who you are and what you are running for.
-Read the petition language carefully, and fill in the information requested in the blanks provided.
-Make sure the top portion of the petition is filled out with the correct election date, name of the district and office you are running for.
+The purpose of the top portion of the petition sheet is to tell people who you are and what you are running for.
+Read the petition language carefully and completely fill in all the information requested in the blanks provided.
+Make sure the top portion of the petition is filled out with the correct election date, name of the district, and office you are running for.

-While we want to make sure you are as informed as possible, we cannot tell you how to fill out your paperwork.
-If you need help, you can consult your county political party office, or seek advice from an attorney.
+While we want to make sure you are as informed as possible, Yavapai County Elections cannot give legal advice.
+If you need assistance, you can consult with your county political party office or seek advice from your legal counsel.

 How do I run as a write-in candidate?

 Write-in candidates are not required to gather signatures to qualify for the ballot.
-However, Write-in candidates are still required to form a committee (if applicable), file a nomination paper and a Financial Disclosure Statement (if applicable).
+However, Write-in candidates are still required to form a committee (if applicable), file a nomination paper, and a Financial Disclosure Statement (if applicable).
 Only candidates who file before the deadline will be considered “official write-in candidates.”
-Only official write-in candidates will have their names posted in the Vote Centers and have any votes cast for them counted.
-A list of write-in candidates is not sent with the early or vote by mail ballots and it is up to the candidates to advertise their candidacy.
+Only official write-in candidates will have their names posted at each Vote Center.
+A list of write-in candidates will not be sent with the early or vote by mail ballots and it is up to each candidate to advertise their candidacy.
+A.R.S. § 16-312.B2

 Write-In Candidate Filing Deadlines

-• Special District board or Precinct Committeemen – 76 days prior to the election.
+• Special District Candidates or Precinct Committeemen – 150 -106 days prior to the election for races that may be canceled.

-How do I run as an "independent" candidate?
+How do I run as a "Nonpartisan" Candidate?

-“Independent” describes any candidate that is not registered to vote with one of the major (recognized) political parties.
-Download an Independent Candidate Packet here, and after filling out the form, choose the link for “Non-Recognized Party Candidates (All other parties).”
+“Nonpartisan” describes any candidate that is not registered to vote with one of the recognized political parties.
+Download a Nonpartisan Candidate Packet here.

-Independent candidates do not run in the Primary Election, but will instead appear on the General Election ballot.
-However, the filing deadline for Nomination Papers and Petitions is the same as the candidates who are running in the Primary.
-The procedures for running as an independent candidate are the same as those for candidates registered with a political party, except that independent candidates file slightly different petitions and nomination paperwork.
+Nonpartisan candidates do not run in the Primary Election but will appear on the General Election ballot.
+However, the filing deadline for Nomination Papers and Petitions is the same as a candidate who is running in the Primary.

 How many signatures do I need to get?

-The number of nominating signatures you must get varies by position and party.
+The number of nomination petition signatures you must get varies by office and party.
 Signature requirements are based on the voter registration totals reported on January 2nd of the election year.
-Before January 2nd, only “Unofficial” signature requirements are available.
-See the appropriate candidate packets here for the signature requirement sheets.
+Unofficial signature requirements are available the year prior.
+See the appropriate candidate packets here for signature requirements.

 How much can someone contribute to my campaign?